jsr6720/jsr6720.github.io/_drafts/_draft-ideas.md

 - trajectory of trained CS graduates
 - macroeconomic global forces (the world is flat)
 - trends in farmers did not match trends in population growth, there's another factor, technology

+10. AI is all about the big T skills model.
+AI can help broading grasp breadth, but cannot penetrate depth

+11. building on the big T. mirroring of skills

+(maybe quad matrix) -> or meme about bell curve
+- you know -> helps get things done, but can be in the way
+- you don't know -> frustrating, combined with hallluciations can cause more frustration
+- you kinda know -> sweet spot. gets you going and unstuck, but don't completely solve everything

+Use prompting to compare to existing knowledge. like I know how jekyll works. compare hugo. or I know how jenkins works compare github actions